abelgomez/greatspn.docker/README.md

 >
 > **Building the image by you own is time consuming.**
 >
-> Since this image is automatically built and published [Docker Hub](https://hub.docker.com/r/abelgomez/greatspn/), **jump to the next Section if you only need an unmodified image**
+> Since this image is automatically built and published in [Docker Hub](https://hub.docker.com/r/abelgomez/greatspn/), **jump to the next Section if you only need an unmodified image**.
 >
 > See: https://hub.docker.com/r/abelgomez/greatspn/